Amalthea (moon): Orbit

 Amalthea orbits Jupiter at a distance of 181,000 km (2.54 Jupiter radii).
 The orbit of Amalthea has an eccentricity of 0.003 and an inclination of 0.37° relative to the equator of Jupiter.
 Such appreciably nonzero values of inclination and eccentricity, though still small, are unusual for an inner satellite and can be explained by the influence of the innermost Galilean satellite, Io: in the past Amalthea has passed through several mean-motion resonances with Io that have excited its inclination and eccentricity (in a mean-motion resonance the ratio of orbital periods of two bodies is a rational number like m:n).

-Amalthea's orbit lies near the outer edge of the Amalthea Gossamer Ring, which is composed of the dust ejected from the satellite.
+Amalthea's orbit lies near the outer edge of the Amalthea Gossamer Ring, which is composed of dust ejected from the satellite.

 Physical characteristics

-The surface of Amalthea is very red.
+The surface of Amalthea is the reddest in the Solar System.
 This color may be due to sulfur originating from Io or some other non-ice material.
-Bright patches of less red tint appear on the major slopes of Amalthea, but the nature of this color is currently unknown.
+Bright patches of less-red tint appear on the major slopes of Amalthea, but the nature of this color is currently unknown.
 The surface of Amalthea is slightly brighter than surfaces of other inner satellites of Jupiter.
-There is also a substantial asymmetry between leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
-The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavate a bright material—presumably ice—from the interior of the moon.
+There is also a substantial asymmetry between the leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
+The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavates a bright material—presumably ice—from the interior of the moon.

 Amalthea is irregularly shaped, with the best ellipsoidal approximation being 250 × 146 × 128 km.
 From this, Amalthea's surface area is likely between 88,000 and 170,000 square kilometers, or somewhere near 130,000.
-Like all other inner moons of Jupiter it is tidally locked with the planet, the long axis pointing towards Jupiter at all times.
+Like all other inner moons of Jupiter, it is tidally locked with the planet, with the long axis pointing towards Jupiter at all times.
 Its surface is heavily scarred by craters, some of which are extremely large relative to the size of the moon: Pan, the largest crater, measures 100 km across and is at least 8 km deep.
 Another crater, Gaea, measures 80 km across and is likely twice as deep as Pan.
 Amalthea has several prominent bright spots, two of which are named.
-They are Lyctos Facula and Ida Facula, with width reaching up to 25 km.
+They are Lyctos Facula and Ida Facula, with a width reaching up to 25 km.
 They are located on the edge of ridges.